Home > Europe > Belgium > One Day in Bruges, Belgium

 Basilica of the Holy Blood

-During my day in Bruges, I was only able to see the Upper Chapel, which features striking stained-glass windows and vibrant frescoes.
-There was about a 15-minute wait to enter, and visitors are required to remove their hats.
-Photography is only allowed in the main altar section, while photos are strictly prohibited in the area where the Holy Blood relic is displayed.
-The relic is typically on display every Friday, as well as daily for two weeks leading up to Ascension Day.
+During my visit, I was only able to see the Upper Chapel, which featured beautiful stained-glass windows and vibrant frescoes.
+There was about a 15-minute wait to enter, and visitors were required to remove their hats.
+Photography was only allowed in the main altar section, while photos were not allowed in the area where the relic was displayed.

 Basilica of the Holy Blood